apache/openwhisk/docs/reference.md

 - yarl v0.9.8
 - zope.interface v4.3.3

-## Python 2 actions

-For a **limited time** support will continue for Python 2 actions executed using Python 2.7.12.
+### Python 2 actions
-In addition to the Python 2.7 standard library, the following packages are also available for use by Python actions.

-**Note**: Python 2 is deprecated in Open Whisk, please migrate all your Python actions to use Python 3 version 3.6+.
+Python 2 actions are executed using Python 2.7.12.
+This is the default runtime for Python actions, unless you specify the `--kind` flag when creating or updating an action.
+To explicitly select this runtime, use `--kind python:2`.
+The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.

 - appdirs v1.4.3
 - asn1crypto v0.21.1